-The government has been supportive of Small and Medium Enterprises (SME) and to continue inspiring entrepreneurs towards further innovation, various grants are created for SME’s using the latest technology.
+The government’s assistance continuously inspires entrepreneurs towards further innovation.
+Also, various grants are for SMEs using the latest technology.

-To qualify, the SME must be registered and currently operating in Singapore and has at least 30% local shareholding.
+To qualify, the SME must have registration and currently operates in Singapore.
+Also, it has at least 30% local shareholding.

 CDG is split through two projects: